acoustic-content-samples/wchtools-cli/README.md

     wchtools list -sI --ready --draft --site-context Halloween

-  To compare the local page artifacts for the Fall Fashion site to the pages in the Watson Content Hub, use the following command:
+  To compare the local page artifacts for the Fall Fashion site to the pages in Acoustic Content, use the following command:

     wchtools compare -pv --site-context "Fall Fashion" --source <working_directory> --target <url>